Package Leaflet: Information for the User

 The usual long-term dose is 20 mg once a day.

-Heart Failure
+Heart failure

 The recommended initial dose is usually 2.5 mg once a day.
-The doctor will gradually increase the dose until the appropriate dose is reached for your case.
+The doctor will gradually increase the dose until the appropriate dose is reached in your case.
 The usual long-term dose is 20 mg per day in one or two doses.

-Caution should be exercised at the beginning of treatment due to the possibility of dizziness or vertigo appearing.
+At the start of treatment, precautions should be taken due to the possibility of dizziness or vertigo.

 Inform your doctor immediately if you experience these symptoms.

-If you estimate that the effect of this medication is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of this medicine is too strong or too weak, tell your doctor or pharmacist.

 If you take more Baripril than you should